evanjliu/playlist-maker/README.md

 runRequest();
 ```

 Once you recieve your response in the response variable.
 Spotify returns a huge amount of amount of data.
 See [Spotify - Get Recommendations](https://developer.spotify.com/documentation/web-api/reference/get-recommendations) to see how the response data is formatted.
 Here is an example piece of code I used to extract the song name, album name, artist title, duration, and spotify link from the response data.
-The fucntion returns an array that contains a dictionary of the song information at Ind 0 and the length at Ind 2.
+The function returns an array that contains a dictionary of the song information at ind[0] and the length at ind[1].

 It takes in 2 parameters: the resulting response from the API call, the number of songs listed.